I got hold of an old Sinclair ZX81 in apparently good and working condition!

 Actually, this is the US model branded as “Timex”.
 European models were slightly different.

-First, I tried to connect it to our TV in the living room over the UHF channel 2 or 3.
+First, I tried to connect it to our TV in the living room over the VHF channel 2 or 3.
 It did not work.
 Perhaps the signal was too weak or the modulator was not working?
-The TV showed a different kind of noise when the computer was plugged in, so I knew ZX81 did work and generated something on its TV out.
+The TV showed a different kind of noise when the computer was plugged in, so I knew ZX81 did work and generated something on its TV-out.

 It’s time to bring in heavy guns.